FAQ

 Is there an age limit?

-Can I bring my own paddle/boat/PDF?
+Can I bring my own paddle/boat/PFD?

 Is there a rope section?